-Blac Chyna’s Snapchat Rant Calls Tyga ‘A Bitch’ For Ignoring Son’s Child Support
+Blac Chyna’s Snapchat Rant Calls Out Tyga For Ignoring Son’s Child Support

 Recently, Tyga told People that he was trying to cut King with gifts.
 “He likes everything I like – cars, women, jewelry,” he said.
 “I’m trying to reduce with him on gifts because he gets very, very spoiled.
 He thinks he’s supposed to have all that, so I have to teach him to work hard to get everything.”
 A Tyga representative did not immediately respond to requests for comments from Billboard.

-[Featured image by Mike Windle/Getty Images for Equinox]
+[Featured Image by Mike Windle/Getty Images for Equinox]